AbovegroundDan/ARTutorial_Part1/README.md

 4. Run the project in a real device with iOS 11.
 AR can't work in the simulator, so you'll need to configure a team to be able to run your app on a device.

 # Credits
-The sphere 3D model was created by Vlad Nikiforov:
+The sphere 3D model was created by Vladimir Nikiforov:
 - This file is licensed under [Creative Commons Attribution](https://creativecommons.org/licenses/by/4.0/).